EerikSaksi/stat_buff/timelog.md

 - I have come to realize that UI design will be a bigger barrier than I initially thought.
 I consider myself reasonably good in web dev, but mobile development is a different beast.
 - I have now contacted strengthlevel.com, which is very similar to symmetricstrength.com

+## Nov 13 (3 hours)
+- Worked more on the create user page.
+Added a nice little blurred background image (royalty free of course).
+I'm working a lot on UI design now.
+Also worked on decomposing components in to more reusable ones to increase code reuse.